seahorse-ai-ryan/brush/README.md

 ### Quality

-Quality is similair, but for now still somewhat lagging behind the original GS implementation.
+Quality is similar, but for now still somewhat lagging behind the original GS implementation.
 This is likely due to some suboptimal splitting/cloning heuristics.

 | Scene      | Brush   | GS paper|
 |------------|---------|---------|